seinecke/quocca/README.md

 or
 # quocca - QUalitative Observables from Cloud Camera Analysis

-This module implements tool to analyse night time all sky images with the goal to estimate the transmissivity of the atmosphere.
+This module implements tools to analyse night-time all sky images with the goal to estimate the transmissivity of the atmosphere.